Datavault-UK/automate-dv-docs/docs/metadata.md

 ### The problem with metadata

-As metadata is stored in the `dbt_project.yml`, you can probably foresee the file getting very large for bigger projects.
+If metadata is stored in the `dbt_project.yml`, you can probably foresee the file getting very large for bigger projects.
 If your metadata is defined and stored in each model, it becomes harder to generate and develop with, but it can be easier to manage.
 Model-level metadata alleviates the issue, but will not completely solve it.